 The Mystery Wine concept has been a resounding success and allows us the opportunity to offer genuine savings off real retail prices.
 Many of these deals are limited to by the dozen but what if we could put together a mixed dozen of our best offers?
-What we have here is the StarDozen: Mystery Shiraz Pack featuring 3 bottles each from 4 different producers across 4 different regions of Australia which not only scored 95 Points or better from Australia's leading Wine Critics but also shows the diversity of this variety with an example from the McLaren Vale, Barossa Valley, Bendigo and the Margaret River.
+What we have here is the StarDozen: Mystery Shiraz Pack featuring 3 bottles each from 4 different producers across 4 different regions of Australia which not only scored 95 Points or better from Australia's leading Wine Critics but also shows the diversity of this variety with an example from the Yarra Yalley, Barossa Valley, Bendigo and the Margaret River.

 The supplied wine is labelled normally.
 Our image is randomly distorted to protect the wine's identity.